-I will be walking the Scottish National Trail from Kirk Yetholm to Cape Wrath in April 2021 or possibly Autumn 2020.
+I will now be walking the Scottish National Trail from Kirk Yetholm to Cape Wrath later in the year or early 2021.
 Reasons for postponing this walk to 2021.
 I will update this blog as I go.
-Update March 2020: my Scottish National Trail Gear List (this may be changed slightly depending on the weather conditions nearer the start).
+Update April 2020: my Scottish National Trail Gear List (this may be changed slightly depending on the weather conditions nearer the start).
 I have also given an idea of my route on the map below.

 During the walk I will be using and reviewing as much British gear as I can.
 I will also be trying to wild camp every night, partly to keep the costs down and partly because I love the freedom this brings.
 I don’t have a strict timetable; I’m lucky that I don’t have a date I must finish by.
 This freedom was one of the main factors behind my completion of my LEJOG+ 3 Peaks walk in 2019 and The Cape Wrath Trail in 2017.
 It’s so much more relaxing and enjoyable when you’ve not got the pressure of a schedule you have to stick to.